Astroprogramm/PF-E-commerce-Olist/README.md

 * **Week 3:**

   Different machine learning models were developed to provide information in the areas of sales and user feedback.
 Likewise, dashboards with analytics on the provided data and KPIs were created.

+* **Week 4:**
+  This week some aspects of the dashboard were modified and prediction models were perfected.

 ### Tech stack: